Last updated: August 27 2023 - Estimated reading time: 9 minutes

 *You can find more information on smart card technology here: smart card basics.

-In the United States, fraud liability shift (aka EMV liability shift) ran into effect in October 2015 for POS (Point Of Sale) devices.
+The fraud liability shift (aka EMV liability shift) occurred in October 2015 for POS (Point Of Sale) devices in the United States.

-The liability shift for outdoor Automatic Fuel Dispensers is 1 October 2020.
+The liability shift for outdoor Automatic Fuel Dispensers was planned for October 1 2020.

 However, upgrading to EMV is not a law per se.